All Episodes

 And you work at the pleasure of the people that own the network at the end of the day.

-And you know, if that's the battle, the hill you want to die on, then die on that hill.
+And, you know, if that's the battle, the hill you want to die on, then die on that hill.

-Well, I just I think it's the opposite.
+Well, I just, I think it's the opposite.

 I think he gets an F because he made this whole speech about how the guy showed such principle.

-It's the right thing to do to quit, and he was heroic to do it.
+It's the right thing to do to Quentin.

-And then Scott Pelly doesn't quit.
+And then Scott Pelly doesn't quit if he really believes it.

-If he really believes that's a great point, too.
+That's a great point, too.

 We want to get paid.